-In Year 8, students will study a unit called "Healthy Kid's Cook".
+In Year 8, pupils will study a unit called "Healthy Kid's Cook".
 The course focuses on developing enjoyment and the love of good food.
-The students cook a range of well balanced and tasty dishes that encourage good nutrition as well as developing a wide range of practical skills.
-Dishes include breakfast burrito, fried rice, Mexican tortilla lasagne.
-Students will also learn about the macronutrients and the functions of each nutrient in the body.
+The pupils cook a range of well balanced and tasty dishes that encourage good nutrition as well as developing a wide range of practical skills.
+Dishes include breakfast burrito, fried rice, porcupine meatballs.
+Pupils will also learn about the macronutrients and the functions of each nutrient in the body.
 We also look at planning and understanding how to eat a balanced diet.
-As well as looking at scientific properties of ingredients, for example, the process of gelatinisation in making a roux-based sauce. students will also complete an independent cooking task based on a 5-a-day challenge.
+As well as looking at scientific properties of ingredients, for example, the process of gelatinisation in making a roux-based sauce.
+Pupils will also complete an independent cooking task based on a 5-a-day challenge.